VerPlaPoS

 Short description

-The newly developed products/solutions of WP 5 and 6 are verified for consumer acceptance and tested in the stores of partner companies in the food and textile industry for a period of two weeks.
-In addition to the sales figures, further consumer reactions will also be collected in 300 personal interviews.
-The developed app (Android and iOS version) will also be included in the test and tested for applicability.
+The newly developed products/solutions of WP 5 and 6 were verified for consumer acceptance and tested in the stores of partner companies in the food and textile industry for a period of two weeks.
+In addition to the sales figures, further consumer reactions were also collected in 300 personal interviews.
+The developed app (Android and iOS version) was also included in the test and tested for applicability.

 WP 10 Elaboration and documentation of practice-oriented recommendations for action